WideSu/banking_system_backend/README.md

     - ⚠️ One user multiple accounts requires authentications which obeys **KISS principle**
     - We assume that there is only **one currency** for simplicity.
 - ✅ Deposit funds into any owned account
+    - 🔒 Lock the account during deposit operations
 - ✅ Withdraw funds (no overdraft allowed)
+    - 🔒 Lock the account during withdraw operations
     - Invalid operations trigger appropriate custom exceptions (`InsufficientFundsError`, `AccountNotFoundError`, `NegativeAmountError`) with contextual error messages, while `ValueError` handles general parameter validation.
 - ✅ Transfer funds between accounts
+    - 🔒 Lock both accounts during withdraw operations
 - ✅ View account transaction history
     - Transaction records are stored in **List**